spotinst/help/src/docs/spot-security/features/events.md

 To view the Events, go to Spot Security in the left menu of the console and click Events.

 ## Event Overview
 You can choose to see the events of a particular cloud account, asset type, or region or view all events altogether.
-In addition, users can select a time range across which they wish to see the events.
+In addition, you can choose a time range to view specific events.

 You can select a time range to view among two hours, six hours, one day or a custom date and time in the top right corner.
 The selected time changes the data for the events overview as well as the events trendline.